-CS 590 Internship in Information Technology (1 credit(s))
+CS 590 Internship in Information Technology (1 credit)

-Prerequisite(s): 3.0 cumulative GPA and program (MSIT or MBA) and CIS internship coordinator approval
+Prerequisite(s): 3.0 cumulative grade point average and program (MSIT or MBA) and CIS internship coordinator approval.

-A 1-credit field-based educational experience for Bentley graduate students with the opportunity to (1) develop an understanding of computer information systems practices in today's organizations, (2) apply knowledge of computer information systems techniques in a real live setting, (3) develop skills associated with computer-based systems development, deployment and/or support, and (4) develop an understanding and appreciation of today's diverse business culture and values, including team-based performance norms, self-directed team work, and working in a diverse, global business environment.
+A 1-credit field-based educational experience for Bentley graduate students with the opportunity to (1) develop an understanding of computer information systems practices in today's organizations, (2) apply knowledge of computer information systems techniques in a real live setting, (3) develop skills associated with computer-based systems development, deployment and/or support, (4) and develop an understanding and appreciation of today's diverse business culture and values, including team-based performance norms, self-directed team work, and working in a diverse, global business environment.
 This Internship option is available exclusively to Bentley graduate students who have a CS focus in their program of study (MSIT, MBA/MSIT, MBA/IST).
 Students must work a minimum of 120 hours at an approved organization, complete a reflection paper, and coordinate their performance appraisal with their specified site supervisor.

-CS 603 Object-Oriented Application Development (3 credit(s))
+CS 603 Object-Oriented Application Development (3 credits)

 This course teaches object-oriented programming and development using the Java programming language.
-Students first learn the fundamentals of programming, including control and data structures, file input/output, and the use of built-in classes.
-This is followed by object-oriented concepts, including inheritance, encapsulation, polymorphism, and abstract classes.
-Throughout the course, the students' understanding is reinforced through development projects ranging from stand-alone applications to event-driven Web applets with graphical user interfaces.
+Students first gain a solid understanding of programming fundamentals, including control and data structures and the use of built-in classes.
+This is followed by the study of object-oriented programming concepts and practices, from defining classes and methods to the more advanced object-oriented concepts of inheritance, encapsulation, polymorphism, and abstract classes.
+The students' understanding is reinforced throughout the course through the development of standalone applications.
+No prior knowledge of Java or other programming languages is required.

-CS 605 Data Management and Systems Modeling (3 credit(s))
+CS 605 Data Management and Systems Modeling (3 credits)